Andechs Monastery History

 Be in the Know!

-Grüss Gott (Guh-roo-sse Gott) is the traditional greeting in Bavaria and many of your fellow travelers will use this when greeting you!
+Grüss Gott (Grew-ss Gott) is the traditional greeting in Bavaria, and many of your fellow hikers will use this when greeting when they see you on the trail!
 Don’t be shy in saying it first!

-If you find yourself here during the summer, I suggest one of the Helles, which can still be strong mind you, but their lighter in taste perfect for cooling off after the hike.
-I recommend trying the Andechser Vollbier Helles, which is 4.8% vol.
+If you find yourself here during the summer, I suggest one of the Helles, which can still be strong, mind you, but the lighter in taste is perfect for cooling off after the hike.
+Alternatively, order the Weißbier if you visit before lunch, as this is the breakfast beer.